shreyasmc1234/Employee-Data-Analysis/README.md

 ## Data Cleaning and Data Analysis using MySQL

-1. Data Analysis
-   To Display total number of records
+Total number of records : 22214
    ```bash
    select count(*) from hr_details;
    +----------+